-Funded by the Vermont Legislature, the 802 Opportunity is open to new or returning students of any age, starting in the fall of 2021 and continuing for two academic years.
+Funded by the Vermont Legislature, the 802 Opportunity is open to new or returning students of any age who do not already have a bachelor's degree.

-Choose from 33 flexible programs.
+Choose from over 30 flexible programs.
 Day and evening classes.
 In person or online.

 Get the training you need for the job you want.